jamshaidsohail5/cube-lang/readme.md

 v should be 15
 ```

-Cube also provides a stateful form of reduction for applying a combining operation.
-Using intermediate state can be useful when reducing over consequtive elements of a data structure, such as computing the gap in days between dates in a list, or performing a compounding calculation.
+Cube also provides a stateful form of reduction.
+Using intermediate state can be useful when processing consecutive elements of a data set, such as calculating the gap in days between dates in a list, or performing a compounding calculation.

 The example code below compounds the positive values in an array, starts at an initial value of 1.
 The elements in the array are reduced to a single value by multiplying each element with the result of the previous step.